 and the plant's producer-owners aligned with Seaboard Foods' connected food system to ensure product consistency.
 In 2014, Triumph Foods purchased a 50 percent ownership in Daily's

 Premium Meats, and Daily's announced it will build a third bacon plant in St. Joseph, Mo., and the third bacon processing plant opened August 2016.

 Both the Guymon and St. Joseph plants supply Daily's

 with dimensionally trimmed pork bellies for its premium bacon products.
 In 2015, Seaboard Foods and Triumph Foods announced a joint venture to build a third fresh pork processing plant in Sioux City, Iowa.
-When this plant opens in 2017, it will supply Daily's
+Since this plant opened in 2017, it has supplied Daily's